 Today’s entry covers a potpourri of Argentine topics.

 For a couple decades, with Moon and another publisher best not named here, I’ve been writing about Argentines’ obsession with therapy, which is particularly strong among the residents of Buenos Aires – in fact, I might say its permeates, or even infests, the Porteño pysche.
 This past Sunday, in a front-page article, the New York Times tried to catch up with me in an article set in Palermo’s so-called Villa Freud, which has the highest density of shrinks in a city that’s saturated with them.
-In particular, the Times cites a theater presentation called “Freud’s Last Session,” but drama and theater always gone together in BA – not so long ago, there was another play called “Help Me, Dr. Freud.”
+In particular, the Times cites a theater presentation called “Freud’s Last Session,” but drama and theater have always gone together in BA – not so long ago, there was another play called “Help Me, Dr. Freud.”

 Is Bigger Better - Or Even Possible?